begoingto/surveybox-app/README.md

 Make sure you are installed docker. so you can

-**Noted**: I would like recommend you should be URL configure set your private IP address example:
+**Noted**: I would like recommend you should be URL configure set your laptop IP address example:
 - ```http://localhost:3000``` to ```http://192.168.0.44:3000```
 - ```http://localhost:8081``` to ```http://192.168.0.44:8081```